 Students are encouraged to use the media center.
 Learning the proper use of the various facilities is necessary so all students can benefit from the resource center.
-Computers, and a learning atmosphere, in addition to numerous books and periodicals, are available to assist those who need help.
+Computers, a learning atmosphere, and numerous books are available to assist those who need help.
 Parents should be aware that fines are assessed for books lost or damaged.
+Library fines are charged for books not returned to the library on time.
+Bell Creek Intermediate students can borrow up to two books at a time.
+Students will access the library weekly as a special area class.
+Any caregivers requesting limitations or accommodations concerning their student's patronage should contact the library/media specialist directly.